bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 Or you have kind of new loan kind of scenarios using something like ASIC-backed loans where people like Knighted, for example, that after the company goes bankrupt, they end up having all these ASICs that they don't have anywhere to put because the company went bankrupt.
 This happened last year a lot.
 I'm sure you guys heard the news.
-And basically there's no good way for miners to hedge on any of this risk.
+And basically, there's no good way for miners to hedge on any of this risk.
 So there's no real like liquid markets where a miner can try and lock in their revenue, which they shouldn't be making over the course of whatever, six months, a year, two, three years, given whatever miner they're running, and their logistic price, and say, hey, I know Bitcoin's price is going to do something, and I know that difficulty will probably go up and hash price will go down.
 So let me just like lock in a price on a depreciating curve, let's say two, 3% per month or 1% difficulty adjustment, whatever you wanna call it.
 And I'll just like lock that in, right?